rohit-tambakhe/mediawiki/README.md

 ## JUJU commands reference:
 https://juju.is/docs/commands

-## You can run kubectl commands from the control machine to perform various Kuberneted Operations
+## You can run kubectl commands from the control machine to perform various Kubernetes Operations

 ```sh
 $ kubectl get svc